Leto-gg/LargeFieldAnalyzer/readme.md

 If you wanted to send your logs for your content to be analyzed, your .csv file will need to divided into lines with content positioned on each line.

 Option 1.
-Send us the CID for the content in question via our dashboard.
+Send us a IPFS/Filecoin CID for the content in question via our dashboard.

 Option 2.
-Send us a .CSV log file with either IPFS/Filecoin CID's included or
+If you want to scan large amounts of content, send us a .CSV log file with either IPFS/Filecoin CID's or URL's within each line.
+This tool is meant for publically hosted data.